-Under a roof, excessive warm air indicates trapped moisture in an attic.
-When this air remains stagnant for long periods of time, it creates a breeding ground for mold growth.
-Ensuring proper airflow within an attic or beneath a roof will defend against this growth.
-Gable vents are a popular ventilation option for most homes as they add both décor and function.
-Most forms are ventilation are used in conjunction with other systems.
-Often these are soffit vents which are found on the underside of a roof overhang.
-This is the lowest point of a roof that can aid in ventilation.
+Gable vents work to ensure proper air flow within an attic or beneath a roof.
+This is important because under a roof, excessive warm air indicates trapped moisture in an attic, which leads to other potentially serious issues, such as mold.
+Gable vents, like most forms of ventilation, are used in conjunction with other systems.
+Often these are soffit vents, which are found on the underside of a roof overhang, or the lowest point of a roof that can aid in ventilation.
 Soffits allow air to enter the system, where it will then exit from a gable vent, or other system higher up in the attic.

 Ridge Vents Vs. Gable Vents

 Ridge vents are another ventilation option found toward the top of a roofing system.
 Unlike gable vents, ridges are found on the roofing system itself, at the point where different slopes meet.
 Ridge vents are much larger than gables in terms of air volume.
 Because of this, they are more efficient and effective.
 When warm air rises it has a much larger system to escape through.
 Also, ridge vents can be both passive and active depending on their baffling.
 This also increases their efficiency and effectiveness by forcefully moving air out of the system.
 While both gable and ridge vents serve the purpose of ventilating the attic, they have distinct differences:

 Location and Design

 - Gable Vents: Installed in the gable ends of the roof, typically visible from the house’s front or side.
 They come in various designs and can be a decorative element of the home’s exterior.

 - Ridge Vents: Located along the ridge line of the roof.
 They are less visible compared to gable vents and run along the entire ridge, providing a more uniform ventilation system.